d45/test-extensions-api/website/docs/trex_debug_server.md

 You might see the permission dialog box prompt as the extension gets loaded.

 3. Step through your code or set other breakpoints. <br/>
 You can examine variables to see what information the extension has access to.
-For example, if you step or stop on the source line where you have access to the dashboard object, you can examine the values of the available resources in the dashboard.
+For example, if you step or stop on the source line where you have access to the dashboard or worksheet object, you can examine the values of the available resources.

-    ```javascript/
+    ```javascript
     // To get filter info, first get the dashboard.
     const dashboard = tableau.extensions.dashboardContent.dashboard;
     ```

+    Or worksheet, in the case of viz extensions.

+    ```javascript
+    // Get the worksheet.
+    const worksheet = tableau.extensions.worksheetContent.worksheet;
+    ```

-4. Explore the dashboard extension namespace using the Console window. <br/> For example, entering the following in the Console window (while you are paused in your extension code) will print out the names of all the worksheets in the dashboard.
+4. Explore the dashboard or viz extension namespace using the Console window. <br/>
+For example, entering the following in the Console window (while you are paused in your extension code) will print out the names of all the worksheets in the dashboard.

     ```javascript

     tableau.extensions.dashboardContent.dashboard.worksheets.forEach(function (worksheet){console.log(worksheet.name)})

     ```

     The following screenshot illustrates what your debugging session might look like if you use the Chrome DevTools.
 A breakpoint was set and the extension's JavaScript code is paused in the debugger.

     ![alt text](./assets/server_dbg_chrome.png "Chrome DevTools showing a the debugger paused on an extension breakpoint")

 ---